MaciejFigat/digitalCV/README.md

 ## ⚙ Work Experience 🖱
 _Prior IT career change_

-**Project Manager** at Batex Instal Projekt _2012-2020_ BIP operates throughout Poland.
+**Project Manager** at Batex Instal Projekt _2012-2020_ <br>
+BIP operates throughout Poland.
 It specializes in designing and installation of AC and ventilation systems of hightened health and information security standards.
-Particularly hospitals, clean rooms and controlled premises.
+Particularly hospitals, clean rooms and controlled premises. <br>

 *Responsibilities include:*
 - Developing detailed project management plans in order to track progress
 - Estimation of the resources and participants necessary for achieving project goals